patricklx/ember-webpack-hot-reload/README.md

 this can hot reload
 * helpers
 * modifiers
-* components + templates, fcct components
+* components + templates, fcct components and its deps
 * routes/controllers/route-templates (although it refreshes the whole route and thus looses all state)

 it cannot hot reload local properties that turn out to be helpers/modifiers/components.